12 Ways To Celebrate Black History Month At Work

-We all must have learned about American life and history when it comes to studying African American people.
-But, it was not beyond slavery or the US civil war and civil rights movement.
+We all must have learned about American life when it comes to studying African American History.
+But, it was not beyond slavery or the US civil war and the civil rights movement.

 People from the African Diaspora (term used to denote the African people dispersed during the slave trade) have made immense contributions in many ways.
-Yet, people in the UK and US did not recognize black history and innovations.
-It was given less importance or dimly acknowledged.
+Yet, people in the UK and US did not recognize black history and innovations, and it was given less importance or dimly acknowledged.